Ananyeah/DataScience-Setting-up-your-playground/README.md

 But this has two main disadvantages:

 - First, you could get started and find out that your hardware resources are not enough, or your system requirements need to be changed.
 - Second, installation is a pain.
-You might need new packages and they might have conflicting dependencies, or multiple dependencies, or regular updates.
+You might need new packages and they might have conflicting dependencies, or multiple dependencies, or need regular updates.
 - Another disadvantage could be moving across systems and having to repeat the installation process, maintaining configuration files.

 ## AWS Setup